James Alan Gardner

 James Alan Gardner (born January 10, 1955) is a Canadian science fiction author.

-Raised in Simcoe and Bradford, Ontario, he earned bachelor's and master's degrees in applied mathematics from the University of Waterloo.
+Early life and education

+Born in Simcoe, Ontario, he attended the University of Waterloo, where he published his first story, "The Phantom of the Operator", in 1984.

+Career

 Gardner has published science fiction short stories in a range of periodicals, including The Magazine of Fantasy and Science Fiction and Amazing Stories.
-In 1989, his short story "The Children of Creche" was awarded the Grand Prize in the Writers of the Future contest.
-Two years later his story "Muffin Explains Teleology to the World at Large" won a Prix Aurora Award; another story, "Three Hearings on the Existence of Snakes in the Human Bloodstream," won an Aurora and was nominated for both the Nebula and Hugo Awards.

-He has written a number of novels in a "League of Peoples" universe in which murderers are defined as "dangerous non-sentients" and are killed if they try to leave their solar system by aliens who are so advanced that they think of humans like humans think of bacteria.
-This precludes the possibility of interstellar wars.
+He has written a number of novels in a "League of Peoples" universe in which humans encounter highly advanced aliens that define murderers as "dangerous non-sentients" and kill them if they try to leave their solar system.

-He has also explored themes of gender in his novels, including Commitment Hour in which people change sex every year, and Vigilant in which group marriages are traditional.
+He has also explored themes of gender in novels including Commitment Hour in which people reaching adulthood must choose their gender, and Vigilant, in which group marriages are traditional.

-Gardner is also an educator and technical writer.
-His book Learning UNIX is used as a textbook in some Canadian universities.
+Gardner is also an educator and technical writer, and published the textbook Learning UNIX in 1991.